Bandwidth/api-docs/site/docs/mfa/errors.md

 ## 500 - INTERNAL SERVER ERROR {#http-500}

-Bandwidth returns a `HTTP-500` error when there is an unintended interal error on our end.
+Bandwidth returns a `HTTP-500` error when there is an unintended internal error on our end.

 ### Parameters
 | Parameter               | Type     | Description                                      |